AndrewRadev/vimrunner/README.md

 Using Vim's
 [client/server](http://vimdoc.sourceforge.net/htmldoc/remote.html#clientserver)
 functionality, this library exposes a way to spawn a Vim instance and control it programatically.
-Apart from being a fun party trick, this can be used to integration test Vim script.
+Apart from being a fun party trick, this can be used to do integration testing on Vimscript.

 This is still fairly experimental, so use with caution.
 Any issue reports or contributions are very welcome on the